-We assume packet transfer, injection, or ejection takes 720 tu (time units).
-A main parameter of the model is the number of buffers inside each node; we use a default of ten.
+We assume packet transfer, injection, or ejection takes $720 \ tu$ (time units).
+A main parameter of the model is the number of buffers inside each node; for this paper, we use a default of ten.

-3 Detailed model
+4 Detailed model

 A detailed SPN model for node i is shown in Figure 4.
-Transition $Generate^i$ generates the packet tokens at a given rate and puts them into place $Wait^i$.
+The transition $Generate^i$ generates the packet tokens at a given rate and puts them into the place $Wait^i$.
 Place EB^i contains tokens corresponding to empty buffers inside node i.
 The number of tokens N_b initially in this place is the total number of buffers in node i.